by Andrés Ramos, Content Marketing Specialist – Nasdaq Private Fund Solutions

 All private markets strategies

-Across all private markets strategies, Hamilton Lane was the most active consultant in the year to the public pension plans we track, advising on over $10.3 billion in new commitments from this investor group.
+Across all private markets strategies, Meketa Investment Group was the most active consultant in the first half of the year with over $5.4 billion in public pension plan commitments advised.

 |Rank||Private Equity Consultant|